What is Restorative Yoga?

 Supports the body during periods of grief

-Restorative Yoga helps after major trauma, such as the loss of a loved one, after an accident or illness.
+Restorative Yoga helps after major trauma, such as the loss of a loved one or after an accident or illness.

 Supports in case of trauma